telerik/maui-docs/controls/tabview/getting-started.md

 **1.** When your .NET MAUI application is set up, you are ready to add a TabView control to your page.

-* To display content in the tab you can define `TabViewItem` elements in its `Items` collection.
+* To display content in the tab, you can define `TabViewItem` elements in its `Items` collection.

 * To define the header of a `TabViewItem` use its `HeaderText` property as in the example.